 William D. Sanders

-William D. Sanders concentrates his practice in complex mass tort, products liability, professional liability, insurance coverage and personal injury defense.
+Mr. Sanders concentrates his practice in complex commercial mass tort, products liability, professional liability, insurance coverage and personal injury defense.
 He has substantial experience in asbestos litigation, having represented both Fortune 100 companies and mining companies as defendants.
 He also has experience representing clients in professional liability, personal injury, insurance coverage, consumer protection and securities arbitration matters.
-Bill has successfully represented plaintiffs in professional liability and consumer fraud matters where he has recovered triple damages and attorney's fees.

-Bill also served on the insurers' team prosecuting the declaratory judgment action concerning the $60 million property insurance claim of the owners of the Essex House Hotel following its renovation in the early 1990s.
-Bill has participated in several major defense committees in insurance litigation, including the $900 million claim of the New Jersey Attorney General against the members of the former Joint Underwriting Association.
+Mr. Sanders also served on the insurers' team prosecuting the declaratory judgment action concerning the $60 million property insurance claim of the owners of the Essex House Hotel following its renovation in the early 1990s.
+Mr. Sanders has participated in several major defense committees in insurance litigation, including the $900 million claim of the New Jersey Attorney General against the members of the former Joint Underwriting Association.

-Bill served as Legal Assistant to Director Robert D. Lipscher, the Director of New Jersey's Administrative Office of the Courts, and was a law clerk to Hon.
+Mr. Sanders served as Legal Assistant to Director Robert D. Lipscher, the Director of New Jersey's Administrative Office of the Courts, and was a law clerk to Hon.
 Herbert S. Alterman, J.S.C. in Passaic County.
-Bill was a member of the New Jersey Supreme Court's District V-B Ethics Committee from 1997 to 2001, where he successfully prosecuted Matter of Sidney S. Kanter, 162 N.J.
+Mr. Sanders was a member of the New Jersey Supreme Court's District V-B Ethics Committee from 1997 to 2001, where he successfully prosecuted Matter of Sidney S. Kanter, 162 N.J.
 118 (1999).
-Bill served on the District X-B Ethics Committee.
+Mr. Sanders serves as Vice-Chair of the District X-B Ethics Committee.
 He was also a founding member of the Justice Wm.
 J. Brennan, Jr. Inn of Court, and a Master of the Inn from 1995 to 2003.